 Your path will be different if your database file is located elsewhere on the standalone computer.
 Paste this file on the client at C:\Programdata\Gradience.

-Cause 10.
-Firebird service is not started or you have the wrong version.
+Cause 11.
+Firebird service is missing or is not started or you have the wrong version.

 First see whether it is started.